Search for specific education indicators by country, theme or level of education and compare the results using interactive charts and tables.

 The OECD average includes only OECD countries which are listed here: http://www.oecd.org/about/membersandpartners/

 Reference years displayed in the Education GPS correspond to the most common year of reference among countries for which data is available on each variable.
-Some countries may have provided data refering to another year, to know more about possible exceptions on data please click on the "Download Indicator" link on each variable.
+Data for the latest available year is preferred and some countries may have provided data refering to a more recent or late year.
+To know more about possible exceptions on data please click on the "Download Indicator" link on each variable.
 When a year of reference corresponds to a school year encompassing two years, the reference reads as follows: 2018 for school year 2017/2018.

 *TALIS averages are based on all countries participating in the TALIS survey, including partner countries and economies.
 This explains the difference between the OECD average and the TALIS average.
 Data from the TALIS survey and Education at a Glance (EAG) may differ.
 See Annex E of the TALIS technical report and Annex 3 of EAG 2021 for more details about the data collections.